Thin Lens Magnification Calculator

 Introduction

-This thin lens magnification calculator helps you predict how a simple converging lens forms an image.
-By entering the focal length, object distance, and object height, you can quickly find the image distance, magnification, and image height, and determine whether the image is real or virtual, upright or inverted.
+This thin lens magnification calculator predicts how a single ideal lens forms an image from three common inputs: focal length, object distance, and object height.
+Once you enter those values, the calculator finds the image distance, the lateral magnification, and the image height.
+It also reports whether the image is real or virtual, whether it is upright or inverted, and whether it is enlarged, reduced, or the same size as the object.

 Thin lens formula (symbolic form)